 To enable Cribl LogStream to start at boot time with initd, you need to run the boot-start command.
 If the user that you want to run LogStreams does not exist, create it prior to executing.
-E.g., running LogStream as user charlize on boot:
+E.g., running LogStream as user cribl on boot:

+'''

-sudo \$CRIBL_HOME/bin/cribl boot-start enable -m initd -u charlize sudo \$CRIBL_HOME/bin/cribl boot-start disable
+sudo $CRIBL_HOME/bin/cribl boot-start enable -m initd -u cribl

+'''

-This will install an init.d script in /etc/init.d/cribl.init.d, and start Cribl LogStream at boot time as user charlize.
-A -configDir option can be used to specify where to install the script.
+This will install an init.d script in /etc/init.d/cribl.init.d, and start Cribl LogStream at boot time as user cribl.A -configDir option can be used to specify where to install the script.
 If not specified, this location defaults to /etc/init.d.